EnisuVI/RaspberryPi400-Oveclock/README.md

-# Raspberry Pi400 - Oveclock
+# Raspberry Pi 400 - Oveclocking Configuration
 ### Tested configuration to overclock your Raspberry Pi 400.

 A configuration done and tested by EnisuVI.